 Our solution to these challenges

 At the Human Rights Measurement Initiative (HRMI), our response to these challenges is to get information directly from the human rights researchers and practitioners who are monitoring events in each country.
 Since comprehensive objective data don’t exist, this is the best available source of information on civil and political rights globally.
 By feeding their knowledge into a comprehensive database, these human rights experts are growing the world’s knowledge and contributing to real improvements in people’s lives.

-We gather information using an expert opinion survey designed to collect an unvarnished appraisal of human rights practices in the countries in which these human rights experts work.
+We gather information using an expert opinion survey, translated into many languages, designed to collect an unvarnished appraisal of human rights practices in the countries in which these human rights experts work.
 HRMI then uses this to construct measures that include a great deal more information than has previously been available, including data about human rights abuses that go unreported in public.

 One of the strengths of this approach is that it permits us to obtain information from global, regional, national, and local organisations, giving us a diverse pool of perspectives.
 Another strength lies in our advanced statistical techniques for combining, and ensuring comparability across, responses.
 This allows us to produce data on civil and political rights that are comparable across countries, and to provide information on uncertainty, in the form of an uncertainty band around our measures.